 With custom moulded trays, the treatment involves two or three visits to the dentist and then the whitening happens at home:

-1st visit: a dental check up takes place and the dentist takes impressions of your teeth.
+A dental check up takes place and the dentist takes impressions of your teeth.
 The impressions are then sent to a lab for custom moulded trays to be made.

-2nd visit: the dentist checks that the trays fit your teeth.
+The dentist checks that the trays fit your teeth.
 Sometimes they may be too loose or require other adjustments.
 If they are too tight, they can be adjusted with you in the chair.

 Most dentists will then show you what to do with the trays and how to put the gel in them.
 At this stage you are ready to take the trays home and begin the whitening procedure.

-3rd visit: Some dentists may arrange for you to come back for a third visit once you have completed the whitening course.
+Some dentists may arrange for you to come back for a third visit once you have completed the whitening course.
 This enables them to check everything went as planned, or they can give you more gel if necessary.

 What happens when you have laser whitening?